Brava Theater

 What to Expect

-The theater itself is a proper venue with raked seating and decent sightlines.
-It also hosts community events, film screenings, and cultural celebrations that reflect the Mission’s Latino and queer communities.
+The room has raked seating and sightlines from most rows.
+The space also hosts film screenings and cultural celebrations connected to the Mission’s Latino and queer communities.

 Visiting